onurozer/simplematters.co/src/_posts/The Art of Carving Out Your Market.md

 Targeting is ultimately a resource allocation problem.
 Which group of potential customers should you invest in attracting, given your business goals and time horizon?

-On the spectrum between targeting a single person vs. an entire population, it is your job to find a sweet spot where the target is small enough so that you can win, and big enough that <%= link_to "it makes sense to win", "\_posts/2021-01-19-building-blocks-growth.md" %>.
+On the spectrum between targeting a single person vs. an entire population, it is your job to find a sweet spot where the target is small enough so that you can win, and big enough that it makes sense to win.

 Segmentation is a useful marketing tool that can help with that.
 The word "segmenting" means dividing something into parts.
 You can manage complexity and gain clarity by dividing a potential market it into smaller, manageable portions.